nevinera/pathfinder-builds/gestalt/ward-master/level-02.md

   - target is aware of being marked
   - -4 to attack against others, +12% arcane failure chance against others
   - Target must have an Intelligence score of 1 or higher (no mindless targets)
-* Combat Expertise: While attacking or full attacking, declare it. -1 to attack rolls, +1 to AC
 * Fight Defensively: While attacking or full attacking declare it. -4 to attack rolls, +2 to AC
 * Total Defense: Standard action, +4 AC.
 Cannot AoO in total defense.
 * Change Stance (swift)